Step 1: Report a Flood

 - any investigations we need to carry out.

-We can’t make these payments if any of the following apply:
+We may not make these payments if any of the following situations apply:

 Conditions may apply.
 Follow the link for a list of all exceptions and further information: